-- whether the evaluation goals, objectives and questions are clearly set out; - whether the type of evaluation and the methodology and methods were appropriate to the initiative concerned and to the evaluation goals and objectives; - the strength of the findings; and - whether the conclusions drawn are supported by the findings of the evaluation.
+- whether the evaluation goals and objectives and questions are clearly set out; - whether the type of evaluation and the methodology and methods were appropriate to the policy initiative concerned and to the evaluation goals and objectives; - the strength of the findings; and - whether the conclusions drawn are supported by the findings of the evaluation.

-2. Case Study 3,500 words; Worth 60% of the course mark Due: 5.00pm, Wednesday 14 December 2011
+2. Case Study

+3,500 words; Worth 60% of the course mark Due: 5.00pm, Monday 5 November 2012